The strength of our economy is the foundation for supporting our entire community.

 The actions laid out in the plan will build an economy that enables everyone to flourish and that will set Victoria on a path to low-carbon prosperity.

-The plan was presented and adopted by City Council on May 14, 2020 and amended in May 2021 to identify which actions have been completed.
+The plan was presented and adopted by City Council on May 14, 2020 and amended in May 2021 and in July 2022 to identify which actions have been completed.